 Okay, before I give Fr.
-Seraphim a heart-attack, I have no plans on leaving the Holy Cross family in Williamsport.
+Seraphim a heart attack, I have no plans on leaving the Holy Cross family in Williamsport.
 None whatsoever.
 In fact, my decision to start a house church has everything to do with Orthodox tradition and my beginning to comprehend the reason behind a particular practice—that practice being an iconstasis.

-Orthodox churches have an iconstasis, it is basically a wall with images of Jesus, Mary, various saints and angels situated between the nave (where the congregation is gathered) and the altar where the bread and wine are consecrated.
+Orthodox churches have an iconstasis, it is basically a wall with images of Jesus, Mary, various saints, and angels situated between the nave (where the congregation is gathered) and the altar where the bread and wine are consecrated.
 It is a reflection of how the Jerusalem temple was laid out, where the “Holy of Holies” was separated by a veil, and is symbolic of the connection between heaven and the “Holy Place” of the nave.

 I had been contemplating how to incorporate an “icon corner” in my new home (a place on an East wall of an Orthodox home designated for prayer and worship) when I found out that this is also called an iconstasis.

 As it turns out, this prayer corner in Orthodox homes harkens back to the real house churches of the early church.
-Every Christian home is supposed to be a microcosm of the Church, a wedding being basically equivalent to an ordination service, the parents acting as the clergy and the children being the laity of this house church.
+Every Christian home is supposed to be a microcosm of the Church, a wedding being basically equivalent to an ordination service, the parents acting as the clergy, and the children being the laity of this house church.
 The designated area for prayer and worship in the home mirrors that of the parish church building and early house churches.

 As an aside, it is necessary to note, given currently popular notions pertaining to corporate worship in modern times, that the idea of a house church being a sort of informal affair is entirely wrong.
-In the early church, when meeting in houses, according to first hand account, the priests and bishops were in a room east of the laymen (and women, who sat separately) with the deacon guarding the door and keeping the congregation in line.
+In the early church, when meeting in houses, according to first-hand account, the priests and bishops were in a room east of the laymen (and women, who sat separately) with the deacon guarding the door and keeping the congregation in line.
 It was an orderly liturgical service and not a free-for-all.
 And, likewise, worship at home today should still be similarly structured.

 The Very Protestant Problem of Division

 Growing up, as a Mennonite, we would have “family devotions” and prayer before meals.
-This was always informal, where we were at, and never really patterned as a church service.
-It was not called or considered house church.
+This was always informal, where we were, and never really patterned as a church service.
+It was not called or considered a house church.
 Church for me then was the assembling together of the body of Christ on Sundays and on other days of the week—and that church service was a semi-formal affair, with a definite form and structure.

 The trendline in Protestant denominations is abundantly and woefully clear.
-There has been a steady march away from any established order, any authority besides ones own opinion, and Protestantism has played a key role in this development.
-What started as an attempt at reformation has ended as a fracturing of the Western church into thousands competing and often very contradictory entities.
-From the dwindling Fred Phelps types on one side to growing “woke” crowd on the other, it is very little wonder that this form of Christianity has led many to abandon the enterprise of faith altogether.
+There has been a steady march away from any established order, any authority besides one’s own opinion, and Protestantism has played a key role in this development.
+What started as an attempt at reformation has ended as a fracturing of the Western church into thousands of competing and often very contradictory entities.
+From the dwindling Fred Phelps types on one side to the growing “woke” crowd on the other, it is very little wonder that this form of Christianity has led many to abandon the enterprise of faith altogether.